USA Addiction Statistics

 Below are some facts and statistics about just how prevalent substance abuse and addiction are today:

-- Drug abuse and addiction cost the United States over $700 billion annually in healthcare expenses, crime-related costs, and lost workplace productivity
+- Economic Impact: Substance abuse and addiction cost the United States over $700 billion annually in healthcare expenses, crime-related costs, and lost workplace productivity.

-- Research shows that about 50% of individuals with a diagnosed mental illness will also struggle with substance abuse at some point in their lives, and vice versa
+- Co-occurring Mental Health Issues: Research indicates that about 50% of individuals with a diagnosed mental illness will also experience substance abuse during their lifetime, and vice versa.

 Types of Drugs Being Abused

-- Nearly 50 million people used marijuana, making it the most commonly used illicit substance (despite being legal in some states)
+- Marijuana: Nearly 50 million people used marijuana, making it the most commonly used illicit substance—despite its legal status in some states.

-- 3.7% of Americans misused central nervous system stimulants (CNS) over 12 months
+- Stimulants: An estimated 3.7% of Americans misused central nervous system (CNS) stimulants over the course of one year.
+Of the 10.3 million who misused CNS stimulants:

 Drug Abuse and Addiction by Ethnicity